Hiking the Kaʻena Point Trail & Pillbox on the North Shore of Oʻahu, Hawaiʻi

 Waiʻanae Summit Trail (WST)

-Note that the Kaʻena Point Pillbox Trailhead is also one of two terminuses for the much longer and more extensive Waiʻanae Summit Trail (WST), but that is truly a hike for another day.
+On a different note, the Kaʻena Point Pillbox Trailhead is also one of two terminuses for the much longer and more extensive Waiʻanae Summit Trail (WST), but that is truly a hike for another day.

 Read My Separate Post: Waiʻanae Summit Trail (WST)